jareddantis/unbrick_8960/README.md

-unbrick_8960 version 1.1
+unbrick_8960 (version 1.1)
 =================================

 ## What is it?

-This tool is designed to repair devices with the Qualcomm chip MSM8960.
+This tool is designed to unbrick devices with the Qualcomm chip MSM8960.
 It only works with devices that are stuck in QDLOAD (`05c6:9008`) / SDBOOT (`05c6:9025`) mode.

 ## How do I use it?